This blog post was first posted in March 2018 but has been updated and refreshed in May 2022.

 Caton Technology’s website showcases HubSpot’s multi-language capabilities — the site can be explored in English and Chinese.
 Like in the Isos Technology example, Caton’s website highlights its expertise, along with what differentiates Caton from its competitors.

-As an industry leader in live video distribution and data movement, Caton’s services and products are relevant to multiple complex use cases and types of organisations.
+As an industry leader in live video distribution and data movement, Caton’s services and products are relevant to multiple complex use cases and types of organizations.
 Their home and solutions pages succeed in both simplifying their offerings and segmenting their audiences.
 This makes it easy for potential customers to learn exactly how Caton can serve their needs.

 Pressboard’s simple layout and punchy copy make for an easy user experience.
-The website reveals extreme confidence in its product, with calls to action guiding the user to either experience its product or explore its customer success stories.
+The website reveals extreme confidence in its product, with calls-to-action guiding the user to either experience its product or explore its customer success stories.
 A nice touch, their success stories have nifty filters, letting you search by topic, industry, publisher, or advertiser.

-It’s no surprise that Synlait Milk’s website was recently featured on the HubSpot designers page.
+4. Synlait Milk It’s no surprise that Synlait Milk’s website was recently featured on the HubSpot designers page.
 Where Pressboard showed restraint, Synlait’s in-your-face design choices underline its mission to disrupt New Zealand’s milk industry.